Report: Digital First plans bid for USA Today owner Gannett

 - Seattle area's topsy-turvy home market ends 2018 with Eastside prices falling over the year

+Gannett, based in McClean, Virginia, owns dozens of newspapers including the Record in New Jersey and the Arizona Republic in addition to USA Today.

-The report said Digital First plans to offer to buy Gannett for $12 per share, nearly a quarter above its closing share price Friday of $9.75.
+The Wall Street Journal report said Digital First plans to offer to buy Gannett for $12 per share, nearly a quarter above its closing share price Friday of $9.75.
 Gannett’s shares have rebounded after a rough spell in 2018.

+Digital First owns about 200 newspapers and other publications including the Denver Post and Boston Morning Herald.
+It has a reputation for stringent, painful cost-cutting.
+Its biggest shareholder is Alden Global Capital LLC, a New York-based hedge fund that mainly invests in distressed companies, the report said.